kerkathy/cv-hw3-mic/README.md

 A json file which contains
 * keys: 'categories', 'images', 'annotations'
 * inside 'categories': a list of dict, where each element is `{'id': 1, 'name': 'person'}`, mapping id to class names.
-* inside 'images': a list of dict, where each dict is sth like `{'id': 0, 'width': 2048, 'height': 1024, 'file_name': 'org/train/0000.png'}`, idicating information of each file.
+* inside 'images': a list of dict, where each dict is sth like `{'id': 0, 'width': 2048, 'height': 1024, 'file_name': 'org/train/0000.png'}`, indicating information of each file.
 * inside 'annotations': a list of dict, where each dict is sth like `{'id': 0, 'image_id': 905, 'category_id': 1, 'iscrowd': 0, 'area': 3212, 'bbox': [1251, 362, 49, 113]}`, indicating information of each bbox.

 Size of